 ATTORNEY ROBERT HUNT

-Rob has been a NH lawyer for over 25 years.
+Rob has been a NH lawyer for over 30 years.
 His practice has included all levels of state court as well as federal court actions.
-Rob's primary area is trial work in injury, divorce, criminal defense and contract law.
+Rob's primary area of law is criminal defense.
 He has acted as legal counsel to the NH state legislature and the Public Utilities Commission.
-Rob is also an experience mediator and arbitrator.
+Rob is also an experienced mediator and arbitrator.
 Rob graduated from the University of Southern Maine (cum laude) in 1988 and received his Juris Doctorate from New England Law School in Boston in 1994.

 Attorney Hunt has been a volunteer lawyer representing survivors of domestic violence for 20 years, having begun as an attorney with the Domestic Violence Emergency (DOVE) project in 2005.
 In 2019, the New Hampshire Bar Association awarded him the Distinguished Pro Bono Service Award for free representation of survivors of domestic violence.
 In 2023, Voices Against Violence, a Plymouth, New Hampshire domestic violence program, awarded Attorney Hunt The Beverly B. Seavey Community Service Award for representation of women in court at domestic violence final hearings.
 He also served as a member of the Board of Directors for New Beginnings, a Laconia, New Hampshire domestic violence program providing shelter and advocacy services for survivors.